RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 One of the things that I've found about having allergies: it's incredibly important for me to be able to control at least one space pretty much totally so I can keep it as close to allergen free as possible.
+That way when all else fails - and it usually does - I can always retreat back to my sanctuary to recover from an allergy attack.

 This is difficult, but definitely doable, and over the years out of necessity I have gotten pretty good at the aggregate of habits and rituals needed to keep a space fit for my habitation.

 Random anecdotes I could throw in: